Kyūshū J7W Shinden: Surviving aircraft

 The two prototypes were the only examples of the Shinden ever completed.
 After the end of the war, one was scrapped; the other was claimed by a U.S. Navy Technical Air Intelligence Unit in late 1945, dismantled, and shipped to the United States.
-(Some sources claim that the USN took the first built while others state that it was the second.)

 The sole surviving J7W1 was reassembled, but has never been flown in the United States; the USN transferred it to the Smithsonian Institution in 1960.
 Its forward fuselage is currently on display at the Steven F. Udvar-Hazy Center annex (at Dulles Airport) of the National Air and Space Museum in Washington DC.
 According to the NASM, 'miscellaneous parts' are stored at Building 7C at the older storage/annex facility, the Garber Facility in Suitland, Maryland.

-A replica of the J7W1, built by a production company in Tokyo, was unveiled at the Tachiarai Peace Memorial Museum in July 2022.
+A 1:1 scale model of the J7W1, built by a then-unknown production company, was unveiled at the Tachiarai Peace Memorial Museum in July 2022.
+The company was later revealed to be Toho Studios, with the scale model being made for the production of Godzilla Minus One (2023).

+Another full scale model with the fictional serial number 53-102 is known to exist, having been placed on display at the Yoichi Space Museum in Yoichi, Hokkaido as part of a temporary exhibit in 2016.

+In popular culture

+The Shinden was featured prominently in Godzilla Minus One, where one was used against the titular monster.

+A modified version of the plane, designated the Sanka Mk.B, was featured heavily in the film The Sky Crawlers.

+The Shinden was also featured in Ted Nomura's six issue Kamikaze: 1946 comic of 2000/2001.

+The J7W's unflown second prototype is featured in the Oh, my goddess manga, in the episode/story "On a Wing and a Prayer" (around 1997).